TheMannu/Project-AWS-Devops/README.md

 Welcome to the City Direction Web App Deployment project repository!
 This repository contains the code and resources needed to deploy a static web application providing directions between cities on Amazon Web Services (AWS).

+## Project Structure

+- Part-1: CodeCommit Setup
+  - Contains scripts and resources for setting up version control using AWS CodeCommit.

+- Part-2: CodeBuild Implementation
+  - Includes configurations and files for automating builds with AWS CodeBuild.

+- Part-3: CodeDeploy and Pipeline Automation
+  - Contains deployment scripts and instructions for automating deployments with AWS CodeDeploy and CodePipeline.

 ## How to Clone this Repository

 To clone this repository to your local machine, follow these steps: